wonas2dosgwr3/measurevaluenotmoney/README.md

 # ***THE HOMELESS (SAFETY-DESTROYING) DOLLAR.
 Part 33.
 Goods and services for a bubble makes them part of it - makes a bigger bubble.
 Goods and services LESS SAFE, less likely to come to market, OVERPRICED, bad merchandise compared to  <ins>SAFETY FOR SAFETY, goods and services in exchange for SAFETY, FOR A STANDARD OF MEASUREMENT INSTEAD OF UNCERTAINTY.</ins>***

 ## ***Safety for safety ,<ins>STARTS WITH HOMES!!!, MINIMIZES LAND COST, PROLIFERATES LAND-HOME OWNERSHIP.</ins>***<br><br>***The first transaction, the first thing ventured: <ins>SAFETY FOR SAFETY.
 YOUR HOME AND MY HOME.</ins> Without it no others can happen; life in a <ins>NEEDLESS BUBBLE INSTEAD OF A MET HUMAN NEED, A HOME.</ins>***

+3.08

+# ***THE HOMELESS (MIDAS TOUCH, BUBBLE-TRAFFICKING) DOLLAR.
+Part 34.
+Makes <ins>everything it touches HOMELESS</ins> - A BUBBLE, UNCERTAIN.***
+## ***UNCERTAIN goods and services.<br>MONEY IS EVERYTHING!!!!!
+EVERYTHING IS MONEY!!!!!<br><br><ins>CAN'T EAT GOLD!!!!!</ins> Goods and services is THE WHOLE IDEA!!!!!, meeting human needs, commerce, EVERYBODY WINNING!!!!!; GAINING, NOT LOSING, resources.
+Not uncertainty, not bubbles, not winning at the expense of losers; NOT MONEY!!!!! - NOT GREED!!!!!